chrisma89/Chrisma-Console-Finances/README.md

 ### Credits

 The starter code including the dataset was provided by the bootcampspot through edx and skills for life.
 The pseudocode was provided to the classs by Laura Cole, our instructor.
-Many Thnaks Laura.
+Many Thanks Laura.
 The readme file was written with some inspiration from https://github.com/othneildrew/Best-README-Template/blob/master/README.md